Saurav-Pant/Blood-Donation-Project/README.md

 12. Click on **`Create Pull Request`**.

 13. Voila!
-You have made a PR to the Opensource-practice 💥 Wait for your submission to be accepted and your PR to be merged 🎉
+You have made a PR to the **Blood-Donation-Project** 💥 Wait for your submission to be accepted and your PR to be merged 🎉

 ## Contributing Guidelines